From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Limitations

 This survey provides a systematic review of LLMs in scientific discovery, with a particular emphasis on the paradigm shift characterized by their escalating levels of autonomy.
 Our analysis and the selection of reviewed literature are therefore centered on works that illustrate this transition across the stages of the scientific method, categorized within our proposed three-level autonomy framework: LLM as Tool, LLM as Analyst, and LLM as Scientist.

 Consequently, the scope of this survey has certain limitations.
-Firstly, we do not provide an exhaustive review of research focused on the development or fine-tuning of general-purpose scientific LLMs primarily designed for domain-specific knowledge acquisition, reasoning, or application.
+Firstly, we do not provide an exhaustive review of research focused on the development of general-purpose scientific LLMs for domain-specific reasoning or application.
 These areas, while crucial to the broader landscape of AI in science, are extensively covered in other existing surveys and fall outside our specific focus on the autonomy paradigm.
-Secondly, while we acknowledge the importance of fundamental LLM capabilities such as planning, code generation, and agentic decision-making, this survey does not delve deeply into orthogonal benchmarks or methodologies related to these general abilities unless they are explicitly contextualized and applied within the framework of LLM-driven scientific discovery and its evolving autonomy.
-These exclusions were deliberate to maintain a focused exploration of the transformative roles and increasing independence of LLMs throughout the scientific research lifecycle, rather than to offer a comprehensive catalog of all LLM-related tools or foundational capabilities that might be beneficial to scientific endeavors.
+Secondly, while we acknowledge the importance of fundamental LLM capabilities such as planning, code generation, and agentic decision-making, this survey does not delve deeply into orthogonal benchmarks or methodologies related to these general abilities.
+These exclusions were deliberate to maintain a focused exploration of the transformative roles and increasing independence of LLMs throughout the scientific research lifecycle.